soukudom/Sample-IOx-BRKOPS-2490/Catalyst-9300-APP/README.md

 1. Make sure Docker is installed on your system.
 You can find installation instructions specific to your operating system on the Docker website.
 2. (Optional) [Download ioxclient](https://developer.cisco.com/docs/iox/#!iox-resource-downloads).

-Note: This setup uses Docker version `24.0.5`.
+> *Note*: This setup uses **Docker** version `24.0.5` and **ioxclient** version `1.17.0.0`.
+Using different versions may result in compatibility issues when packaging the Docker file using ioxclient (Step 4).

 ## Step by Step deployment

 ### Create your Application File

 1. Download or clone this GitHub repository to your local machine.
-2. Navigate to the directory containing the Dockerfile and run:
+2. Navigate to the directory containing the Dockerfile and run (on an x86_64 based architecuture).
+If sing arm-based environment, use simple cross-compilation build x86_64 compatible image `docker build --platform linux/amd64 -t c9300-web-app .`

    ```
    docker build -t c9300-web-app .
    ```